Skip to content

 Coursework will cover both theory and practice in special education.
 Classes also address federal requirements and state polices for implementing these services.

-SE's and programs share 21 hours of core courses, designed to build each student's skills in research, program development, evidence-based practice and student assessment.
+SOSU's online M.Ed. in Special Education – Challenging Behaviors and online M.Ed. in Special Education – Administration programs share 21 hours of core courses, designed to build each student's skills in research, program development, evidence-based practice and student assessment.
 Classes also give master's students a foundation in instructional strategies for exceptional learners and stress the importance of planning and advocacy in special education.

 Southeastern Oklahoma's M.Ed. students complete three courses in their area of specialization as well: